 The role of vitamin D for hair growth/loss isn’t conclusive.
 But according to a 2019 study, there may be a substantial link between having enough vitamin D and avoiding hair loss.

-Also an antioxidant, vitamin E has similar effects on the body to vitamin C. Vitamin E is known to improve skin’s smoothness and help maintain its moisture.
+Also an antioxidant, vitamin E has similar effects on the body to vitamin C in terms of reducing oxidative stress and promoting hair growth.
+Vitamin E is known to improve skin’s smoothness and help maintain its moisture.
 This includes the skin on your scalp—and a major component of having healthy hair is maintaining a healthy scalp.

 This mineral is important for carrying oxygen to every cell in the body.
 Iron deficiency symptoms include weak/brittle nails, paleness/pallor, and hair loss.

-Lastly, zinc deficiency is commonly associated with hair loss.
+Lastly, zinc deficiency is commonly associated with hair loss in people of all genders.
+A zinc supplement might be necessary in some cases.

 Can you take a prenatal if you aren’t pregnant?